 The CDC emphasizes that its demographic data strictly encompass geographic areas that contributed racial and ethnic figures.
 Therefore, its data tracker solely represents 15,610,410 cases and 369,838 casualties.
 As Figure 2 reveals, African Americans are 11.1% of cases and 12.54% of the U.S. population.
 By comparison, Caucasians comprise 50% of cases and 60.11% of the U.S. population.

 According to Figure 3, African Americans are 13.6% of casualties while Caucasians amount to 58.5%.
-Considering the population proportions of both demographics, these figures indicate that COVID-19 infects a higher percentage of African Americans.
+Considering the population proportions of both demographics, these figures indicate that COVID-19 disproportionately infects African Americans.

 The CDC’s demographic data additionally represent individual age categories ranging from 0 to 85 and above.
 Of all African Americans in each age category, African Americans between the ages of 18 and 29 possess the highest percentage of casualties relative to their proportion of the U.S. population.
 As Figure 4 displays, 24% of African Americans in this age category succumbed to COVID-19 despite comprising 14.44% of the U.S. population.
 These percentages amount to a difference of 9.56%, the largest difference of all age categories in the mortality data of African Americans.
 By comparison, Caucasians between the ages of 18 and 29 constitute 28% of casualties while accounting for 53.54% of the U.S. population.